wmutils/core/README.md

 dependencies
 ------------

-wmutils only relies on the XCB library.
+wmutils only relies on the XCB library and [libwm](https://github.com/wmutils/libwm)

 license
 -------